nsslabcuus/dochub/virus_analyze/2019-02-04-BashGraph-API.md

 # BashGraph API

-**get_complexity_tag**

-`get_complexity_tag` is an API for users to get a tag that indicates whether a bash script contains IF, FOR, or WHILE structures.
-Call `make_graph` before calling this function.
+**get_tags**

+`get_tags` is an API for users to get all the tags for a bash script.
+This function must be called after `make_cfg` The return value of this function is a dictionary.
+The keys of the dic are the types of tag, and the values of each record are the tags.

 Input:  `None`

 Output: `False` if failed.
-Otherwise one of the following string
+Otherwise returns a dictionary of set.
+Each key of the dic is a type of tag.
+Each record of the dic is a set of tags.

+Dictionary definition:

 ```
-if
-for
-while
-if-for
-if-while
-for-while
-if-for-while
+{
+    "complexity_tag"    :   ["for", "if", "while"]      # the value is a set() class
+    "error_tag"         :   ["function", "case"]
+}

 ```